What is different about a phased project/what is the same?

 How much will a toll cost?

 There has been no decision on toll rates and a public process is required before a toll rate would be adopted by the Oregon Transportation Commission.
-An investment grade traffic and revenue study, to be completed by the end of December 2013, will provide information for determining toll rates.
-Toll rate assumptions have been included in previous financial analyses, including the final EIS (September 2011) and the September 2013 preliminary toll funds estimate.
+An investment grade traffic and revenue analysis, completed in December 2013, provides information for use when the Oregon Transporation Commision determines toll rates.

 Would there be a toll for traffic in both directions?